MMus in Composition

 In addition to the standard application for admission, applicants should submit:

-PDFs of scores may be uploaded with the application.
-Recordings can be submitted as downloads either on an online platform such as Soundcloud, Youtube, or Dropbox.
+• Scores (if applicable) and recordings of three recent works.
+Scores must be in PDF format.
+Recordings should be submitted as links on an online platform (YouTube, Soundcloud, Dropbox, Google Drive).
 A document containing links to your work can be included with your application under the Additional Documents section.